Hydraulic Conductivity Lab

 Every day, we use an average of 120 litres of tap water per person.
 Half of this water is groundwater.
 Where that groundwater comes from and how fast it flows partly depends on the hydraulic conductivity of the subsurface.
 But why is one type of fine sand more permeable than another?
 At what proportion of fine particles (lutum and silt) does the sand’s hydraulic conductivity significantly decrease?
 And what influence do depositional environments have on hydraulic conductivity?
 Our hydraulic conductivity measurements are providing answers to these kinds of questions.

-In order to link the subsurface’s hydraulic properties to its lithological and geochemical properties, the Geological Survey of the Netherlands (GDN) has, since 2006, been working on a database with combined soil sample measurements taken from sampling boreholes up to a depth of approximately 50 metres.
-The most important hydraulic property we measure is a sample’s hydraulic conductivity when it is completely saturated with water (i.e. its saturated water hydraulic conductivity).
-Currently, the database contains the measurement values of more than 5,000 samples.
+In order to link hydrological, lithological and geochemical properties of the subsurface, the Geological Survey of the Netherlands (GDN) has, since 2006, built a dataset with combined soil sample measurements.
+These soil samples originate from core drillings carried out in the context of TopIntegraal, GDN’s drilling and measuring program for the shallow subsurface of the Netherlands.
+The most important hydrological property we measure is a sample’s hydraulic conductivity when it is completely saturated with water (i.e. saturated hydraulic conductivity).
+Currently, the database contains measurement data of more than 5,000 samples.

 Different measurement setups